sarveswar1/new2/README.md

 # new2
-It is a sample repository
+# Hi this is a new repository